back

 Thankfully, there are several ways to go about defending your financial information and credit report beyond credit freezes.
 Checking your own credit score regularly or partaking in credit monitoring services are both ways you can protect your financial data as well as help prevent identity theft.

 After the 2017 Equifax data breach, almost every single credit bureau offered a period of free credit monitoring services.
 But after a certain amount of time, services stopped being free and were available for a fee.
-Your credit files are kept under an extra close watch with credit monitoring.
+Your credit reports are kept under an extra close watch with credit monitoring.
 You are also issued a fraud alert if there is any suspicious activity.

 Activity that might warrant fraud alerts could be a high number of credit inquiries within a short period of time, credit spending at an extremely high rate, or purchases made from locations well outside of your regular areas.